Master of Engineering Management in New York: Programs and Career Paths

 New York City’s economy thrives on industries like engineering, construction, and manufacturing, all of which require professionals skilled in project management, systems engineering, and business administration.
 Sectors like finance technology (fintech), healthcare technology (healthtech), and environmental engineering also have a major presence in New York.1,2,3 Companies like IBM, Google, Bloomberg, Goldman Sachs, and Turner Construction seek graduates from Master of Engineering Management programs to lead systems engineering, civil engineering, and construction management projects.

 Demand for engineering leadership is strong in the New York metro area, and salaries are commensurate with the city’s high cost of living.
-The average base salary for engineering managers in NYC is $193,241.4 Engineering managers who choose to live upstate, however, might see lower salaries that are more in line with the lower cost of living there.
+The median annual wage for architectural and engineering managers in New York is $175,710.4 Engineering managers in New York City typically earn more, while those upstate might see lower salaries more in line with the lower cost of living there.

 With access to Fortune 500 employers, networking opportunities, and diverse industries, New York is a sensible place to advance engineering education and embark on a career in engineering leadership.